-Asparagus forced in French rolls.
+Asparagus forced in French Rolls.

-TAKE three French rolls, take out all the crumb, by first entring a piece of the top-crust off; but be careful that the crust fits again the same place.
-Fry the rolls brown in sresh butter; then take a pint of cream, the yolks of six eggs beat sine, a little salt and nutmeg, stir them well together over a slow fire till it begins to be thick.
-Have ready a hundred of small grass boiled, then save tops enough to stick the rolls with, the rest cut small and put into the cream, fill the loaves with them.
-Before you sry the rolls, make holes thick in the top-crust, and slick the grass in; then lay on the piece of crust, and slick the grass in, that it may look as if it were growing.
-It makes a pretty side-dish at a second course.
+Take three French rolls, take out all the crumb, by first cutting a piece of the top crust off; but be careful that the crust sits again the same place.
+Fry the rolls brown in fresh butter; then take a pint of cream, the yolks of six eggs beat sine, a little salt and nutmeg, stir them well together over a flow fire till it begins to be thick.
+Have ready a hundred of small grass boiled, then save tops enough to slick the rolls with, the rest cut small and put into the cream; fill the loaves with them.
+Before you fry the rolls, make holes thick in the top-crust to slick the grass in; then lay on the piece of crust, and slick the grass in, that it may look as if it was growing.
+It makes a pretty side dish at a second course.